Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach

 \usetikzlibrary{arrows.meta, positioning, calc, decorations.pathmorphing, backgrounds, fit, petri}

 This article evolves according to Figure~\ref{fig:double_stacking}.
-Section~\ref{sec:smk} outlines Bayesian transfer learning using \textsc{double bps} (\textsc{dbps}), Section~\ref{sec: comp_programs} provides details on computation, Section~\ref{sec:sim} presents simulation experiments to illustrate and evaluate \textsc{double bps} and { its applicability to amortized inference}.
+Section~\ref{sec:smk} outlines Bayesian transfer learning using \textsc{double bps} (\textsc{dbps}), Section~\ref{sec: comp_programs} provides details on computation, Section~\ref{sec:sim} presents simulation experiments to illustrate and evaluate \textsc{double bps} and its applicability to amortized inference.
 Section~\ref{sec:dataappl} analyzes a vegetation index data set with observed locations in the millions on global scales.
 Finally, Section~\ref{sec:discussion} concludes with some discussion.
 References to an accompanying Supplement are provided throughout the article and after Section~\ref{sec:discussion}.

-\section{Bayesian transfer learning}
+\section{Bayesian Transfer Learning}

-Transfer learning (TL) broadly refers to propagating knowledge from one task to accomplish a different task { \citep[see][and references therein]{suder_bayesian_2023}}.
-We devise transferring inference from one subset to the next in a stream of subsets to analyze the entire dataset.
-Learning from spatial random fields is challenging because of limited information available for the latent spatial process (uncountable collection of unobserved random variables) using a partially observed finite realization.
-We develop an automated approach for \textsc{GeoAI}.
+Transfer learning (TL) broadly refers to the propagation of knowledge from one task to accomplish a different task \citep[][]{suder_bayesian_2023}.
+We transfer inference through a stream of subsets to analyze the entire dataset.
+Learning from spatial random fields is challenging because of the limited information available for the latent spatial process (uncountable collection of unobserved random variables) using a partially observed finite realization.
+We devise an automated approach for amortized learning \citep{zammit-mangion_neural_2024}.